-This DC-Area Popup Bookstore Specializes in South Asian Fiction - Washingtonian
+This DC-Area Pop-Up Bookstore Specializes in South Asian Fiction - Washingtonian

 When Ryanna Quazi was growing up in Texas, she remembers “just feeling seen and so well-represented” when she read South Asian books.
-In May of this year, she launched Kahini Books, a popup and online bookstore that highlights South Asian fiction.
-It will have its next popup at Vienna OctoberFest on October 1, from 11 AM to 7 PM.
+In May of this year, she launched Kahini Books, a pop-up and online bookstore that highlights South Asian fiction.
+It will have its next pop-up at Vienna OctoberFest on October 1, from 11 AM to 7 PM.

 Quazi, whose parents immigrated to the US from Bangladesh, moved to the Washington area in 2019 and lives in Georgetown.
 She works in public health and is getting a master’s at George Washington University.
 There’s no place she’d rather open a bookstore, she says: “One of the things that drew me to DC was not just my day job, but I loved that in this area it’s cool to read; it’s cool to be smart.”